 Decisive for a manufacturer’s revenue is the ability to streamline the product development and shorten the time-to-market.
 This requires good data management including access to trustworthy data from end to end and a data management solution to facilitate collaboration.

-As a natural consequence of a complex production process encompassing planning, supply chain, design, product development and commercialization, business critical data is generated in multiple departments.
+As a natural consequence of having a complex production process encompassing planning, supply chain, design, product development and commercialization, business critical data is generated in multiple departments.
 Problems begin when this data is stored in departmental silos, which makes it prone to errors, less actionable and harder for teams to collaborate.

 Inconsistent data and manual processes, relying on email communication and spreadsheets, slows down the time-to-market and makes it harder to earn the sweet spot as the most valued supplier among distributors and vendors.
 Vendors must be able to trust product data that they can feed into their sales channels.

-The key is end-to-end data consistency and visibility.
+The key is to achieve end-to-end data consistency and visibility.
 As a common, trusted data repository, MDM ensures that the product manager and the sales manager look at the same data sets when making strategic decisions.

 This saves time on database look-ups and reduces errors from manual processing.

-Main sources of ROI from master data management
+Main sources of ROI from MDM

 - Shortened time-to-market powered by data accuracy and visibility and easy collaboration across internal teams as well as with suppliers and vendors.
-Keeping track of innumerable service parts and managing suppliers, BOMs, specifications, locations and digital assets can be a roadblock, but once this roadblock is removed, the business is able to act with agility.
+Keeping track of innumerable service parts and managing suppliers, BoMs, specifications, locations and digital assets can be a roadblock, but once this roadblock is removed, the business is able to act with agility.